 Which is really interesting, because I had a conversation about this very topic at dinner last week with Kerri Badura, an interior designer at the Mayo Clinic in Phoenix, Ariz.
 She and her colleagues were in town for NeoCon.

-Kerri told me their team had been tasked with “imbuing joy and innovation” in their projects.
-“While we have not developed a concrete way to create joy or innovation, it is something we are always discussing,” she said.
-“The general idea related to joy is to increase staff to staff and staff to patient engagement and decrease burnout.”
+Kerri told me their team had been tasked with "imbuing joy and innovation" in their projects.
+"While we have not developed a concrete way to create joy or innovation, it is something we are always discussing," she wrote in a follow up email.
+"The general idea related to joy is to increase staff to staff and staff to patient engagement and decrease burnout."

 They are planning more staff collaboration and respite areas and talking about how to support improving the staff-patient relationship, because "happy staff equals patient joy."